 Here’s my take on this.
 THIS IS NOT A LEGAL OPINION.
 If you have questions about your own situation as an “intern” or employer, call a lawyer, read the statute and form your own opinion, or call the Ministry of Labour.

-You have to start with the question of whether the interns are “employees” under the employment standards legislation, since only “employees” are covered by the ESA.
+So, we need to look at what the Employment Standards Act says about this.
+Note firstly that the Ontario ESA never mentions the words ‘unpaid intern’.
+This is an HRM term, not a law term.
+In the ESA, a worker is either an ‘employee’ or not an ‘employee’.
+Only “employees” are covered by the ESA.
 Section 3(5) of the Ontario ESA excludes from the Act, “an individual who performs work under a program approved by a college of applied arts and technology or a university.”
 So that’s easy: if the internship is part of a higher education co-op program, then the Act does not apply.
+This means it’s incumbent on the company, and the educational institution to ensure that workers are being properly trained, and not exploited.
+Question: Even if an internship is part of a formal training program, is there any good reason why normal ESA restrictions on maximum hours of work should not apply?

 Then things get more complicated.
 The Ontario ESA defines an “employee” (in section 1(1)) as follows: